CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 The CIMR algorithm incorporates several simplifications, which are detailed below.

 For both ascending and descending satellite passes, it is assumed that the air, vegetation, and near-surface soil are in thermal equilibrium, given that the canopy temperature (Tc) can be approximated to the soil temperature (Ts) {cite:p}`Hornbuckle2005,fernandez-moran2017b`.
 In this context, we can represent both temperatures with a single effective temperature (Teff).
-This temperature can be initially derived from CIMR Ka band using the linear regression formulation of Holmes {cite:p}`holmes2009`, although the use of the CIMR LST product or ECMWF will also be considered.

 Regarding soil roughness parameterization, the formulation used is simplified to represent soil roughness with a single parameter, H, derived from the full formulation proposed by Wang and Choudhury {cite:p}`wang1981remote`.
 For simplification purposes, both soil roughness and vegetation scattering albedo are considered time invariant, despite their values varying on a global scale.